Laravel-Backpack/theme-skeleton/readme.md

 ## Usage

-> // TODO: explain to your users how to use the functionality this package provides
+> **// TODO: explain to your users how to use the functionality** this package provides;
-> // we've provided an example for a Backpack addon that provides a custom field
+> we've provided an example for a Backpack addon that provides a custom field

 To use the field this package provides, inside your custom CrudController do: